N1x0/Winconfig/README.md

 My biggest issues so far (and these are probably because I don't know C#):
 * Lack of documentation
 * Inability to handle full screen apps or at least most games I play
-* Cannot change focus colors of the app bar and the red really is harsh on the eyes
+* ~~Cannot change focus colors of the app bar and the red really is harsh on the eyes~~ Yes you can and it works just fine
-* Cannot adjust window gaps in config file
+* Cannot adjust window gaps in config file; __but I am looking into it__

 ### Autohotkey